Little Moments, Big Memories

 Next articleNight Life

-PleinAir Magazine and American Watercolor Weekly Editor-in-Chief With more than 20 years experience in art publishing, Kelly Kane has served previously as Editor-in-Chief of Watercolor Artist magazine and Content Director for The Artist’s Magazine, Drawing, Acrylic Artist, and Pastel Journal.
-She has interviewed many of the preeminent artists of our time and written numerous articles about painting, drawing, art education and art history.
-She is now the Editor-in-Chief of PleinAir Magazine and the American Watercolor Weekly newsletter.
+Pastel Today and PleinAir Magazine Editor-in-Chief With nearly 30 years experience in art publishing, Kelly Kane has served previously as Content Director for Pastel Journal, The Artist’s Magazine, Drawing, and Acrylic Artist, and Editor-in-Chief of Watercolor Artist magazine.
+She has interviewed many of the preeminent artists of our time and written numerous articles about painting, drawing, art education, and art history.
+She is now the Editor-in-Chief of PleinAir Magazine and the Pastel Today and American Watercolor Weekly newsletters.
 Click here to send her an email.

 LEAVE A REPLY